 Snacking on the traditional Icelandic food was… interesting.
 Logan tried things where I drew the line, such as fermented shark and dried pounded fish.
 The rye bread ice-cream however, I could eat in gallons.

-Icelandic hot dogs are not like ordinary hot dogs, because they’re made mostly from Icelandic lamb, along with a bit of pork and beef. we ordered as most Icelanders do and were served a hot dog on a warm, steamed bun topped with TWO kinds of onions- raw white, and crispy fried onions, finished off with ketchup, sweet brown mustard called pylsusinnep, and remoulade, a sauce made with mayo, capers, mustard, and herbs.
+Icelandic hot dogs are not like ordinary hot dogs, because they’re made mostly from Icelandic lamb, along with a bit of pork and beef.
+We ordered ours the traditional Icelandic way.
+A hot dog on a warm, steamed bun topped with TWO kinds of onions- raw white, and crispy fried onions, finished off with ketchup, sweet brown mustard called pylsusinnep, and remoulade, a sauce made with mayo, capers, mustard, and herbs.
 It was delicious, and much preferred by locals over the fermented shark.

 SO MUCH COFFEE.
 Iceland knows coffee, every cup I had was exceptionally delicious.
 Which is GREAT, because it’s cold and rainy almost all the time, and coffee is a requirement for me to become a functioning human in the mornings.